In this lab you will measure the rate of heat loss of three objects and you will think about how the human body regulates its temperature.

 Open a Microsoft Word document to keep a log of your experimental procedures and results.
 Complete all the tasks (in blue).
 Answer all questions.

 A CSI investigator is called to the scene of a crime where a dead body has just been found.
 One of the first things the investigator does is to measure the temperature of the body and the temperature of the environment.
 After the crime scene has been studied further, the temperature of the body is measured once more, approximately an hour later.
 The two temperature readings and the assumption that the victim's body temperature was normal (98.6o F) prior to death can be used to estimate the victim's time of death.

 How fast does a warmer object cool to the temperature of its environment?
-Let ΔT = TB - TE be the difference between the temperature of the warmer body or object and its environment.
+Let ΔT = TB - TE be the difference between the temperature of the warmer body or object, TB, and the temperature of its environment, TE.
 In a small time interval dt, the rate at which this temperature difference changes is often found to be proportional to the temperature difference itself.

 dΔT /dt = -σΔT